 Café Chantant was his French restaurant.
 It was elegant, it was tasty, and it was civilized (“civilized” meaning it had a fine wine list).

 It also had Le Cabaret in the basement.
 It was elegant, it was tasty, and it was civilized (“civilized” meaning the ghosts of Noel Coward and Cole Porter regularly materialized).
 It was open until the wee hours, an unusual thing for Lexington in those days.
-You could go to the theater and finish the night at the Le Cabaret.
+You could go to the theatre and finish the night at the Le Cabaret.
 Who knew such a thing was possible?

 The company of Le Cabaret was witty, boisterous, a bit tipsy, and fiercely talented.
 Just when an evening seemed to be spinning into mayhem, Bill would unleash that voice and stun the room into gratitude for just being there to hear it.
 I loved those evenings.